 This course is an examination of Western philosophical and religious understandings of moral issues brought on by advances in health care, science and technology.
 In this course, students will learn the "Principles approach" to bioethics, as well as other ethical approaches to the difficult moral issues raised by contemporary medical science and its clinical applications.
 To that end, case analysis will be used extensively in this course.
 The course is designed to help facilitate connections for students between medical/scientific advances, ethics, religious values, and American public policy about technology and health care.
 Each class session will alternate between theoretical and medical/scientific considerations, and the concreteness of bioethical case analyses.
 Cross-listed as BIOE/REL 292.

 This course examines various religious, cultural, legal, feminist, and ethical issues surrounding reproduction and assisted reproductive technologies.
 It analyzes tensions related to curtailing or enhancing fertility in the United States.
 The course surveys how religious beliefs, cultural contexts, and laws have influenced patients' reproductive decisions, clinicians' medical decisions, and the reproductive healthcare system.
-Moral issues surveyed in this course include reproductive rights, contraception, abortion, prenatal diagnosis, assisted reproduction, surrogacy, genetic engineering in assisted reproduction, and the delivery of reproductive healthcare.
+Moral issues surveyed in this course may include Dobbs v.
+Jackson, contraception, abortion, prenatal diagnosis, assisted reproduction, surrogacy, genetic engineering in assisted reproduction, reproductive justice, LGBTQ reproductive rights, and activism for inclusive reproductive health services.
 Students actively participate in discussion, debate, and role-playing based on assigned readings.
 Readings include religious texts, bioethics literature, feminist literature, film, and legal cases.

 What do the lamb of God and White Buffalo Woman have in common?
 For one thing, they illustrate the sometimes-blurry intersection of humans, animals, and the divine; for another, they illustrate the powerful role played by animals in the religious imagination.
 As the French anthropologist Claude Levi-Strauss once remarked, "animals are good to think."
 As others have pointed out, they're also good to eat, ride, look at, hunt, train for battle, make things out of, and keep as companions.
 In religion, animals have additionally served as sacrificial offerings, totems, signifiers of purity and pollution, and foreshadowers of the apocalypse.
 In this class students begin to trace the vast interplay between human and non-human animals in the history of religion.
 Drawing from the emerging field of Critical Animal Studies, Japanimals weaves together rigorous critical theoretical inquiry with case studies drawn broadly from the history of religions, with a particular focus on case studies from Japan.
 Students emerge from this course able to articulate how different religious traditions have viewed animals, how religions have influenced modern conceptions of animals, and how religious traditions may (or may not) provide resources for addressing contemporary challenges facing human and non-human animals.